 The products recommended are called Very Low Energy (or Calorie) Diets - VLED or VLCD for short.

-My investigations, which were presented at Obesity Surgeons Society Australia and New Zealand in 2012, reveal that no meal replacement product available in the Australian marketplace is nutritionally complete.
+My investigations, which were presented at Obesity Surgeons Society Australia and New Zealand in 2012, reveal that no meal replacement product available in Australian marketplace is nutritionally complete.
+The same is true in 2019.
+Read my detailed product review here.
 Some products are better than others but all need to be 'topped up" with something extra, and some people need to take even more care when using meal replacements.

 Some manufacturers claim their products are complete but that is not really correct when judged against the Nutrient Reference Values for Australians and New Zealanders.
 Unfortunately, the Food Standards regulation that governs VLED products is out-of-date and reflects the older nutrient guidelines.
 Manufacturers must abide by these standing regulations which define what is permitted to be included and the levels for addition of vitamins, minerals and trace elements.
 The manufacturers are bound by the regulations and so can not make their products satisfy the current NRVs.